Shai1436/nlcli/replit.md

 # Overview

-Natural Language CLI Tool (nlcli) is an advanced AI-powered universal command-line interface that transforms complex user intents into precise OS commands through intelligent semantic processing and adaptive machine learning.
-Built with enterprise deployment in mind, it features a production-ready 6-level pipeline architecture supporting 265+ direct commands with sub-1ms response times, cross-platform intelligence, and zero external dependencies for core functionality.
-The business vision is to provide developers and enterprises with an intuitive, efficient, and secure way to interact with their operating systems, reducing cognitive load and increasing productivity through intelligent command translation, comprehensive safety measures, and scalable architecture designed for enterprise expansion.
+The Natural Language CLI Tool (nlcli) is an AI-powered universal command-line interface designed to convert natural language intents into precise OS commands.
+It features a production-ready 6-level pipeline architecture, offering sub-1ms response times for 265+ direct commands, cross-platform compatibility, and core functionality with zero external dependencies.
+The primary goal is to enhance developer and enterprise productivity by providing an intuitive, efficient, and secure interaction with operating systems through intelligent command translation, comprehensive safety measures, and a scalable architecture.

 # User Preferences